 Improvements in RAIN RFID tech can yield more productivity gains for any business

 However, any phone or networking hardware, projection equipment, and even any office furniture that is not working or is missing can be a huge drain on productivity.
-When your workers don’t have the tools they need to get their jobs done, everything slows down.
+When hardware asset management is the bottleneck your workers don’t have the tools they need to get their jobs done, everything slows down.

 Do you know when the last time some of that equipment was replaced?
 Serviced?
 Is any of it still under warranty?
 If it broke today, do you know how you would find that out or go about sourcing a replacement?